CrossBreezeNL/CrossGenerate/Documentation/docs/Examples/SQL/Businesslogic.md

 We create a template for each type of business rule.
 The example model contains two types of rules: a derived field and a lookup.

 ### DeriveRule_owner.udf_BR_DeriveRule_name.sql
-The derived field template creates a function with the appropriate signature based on the parameters and attributes defined in the model. for the implementation the businessrule's child element `expression` is referenced.
+The derived field template creates a function with the appropriate signature based on the parameters and attributes defined in the model.
+For the implementation the business rule child element `expression` is referenced.

 !!! note
-      When a model's attribute is accessed an underscore is used as accessor (for instance Parameter_name) a child element is accessed using the dollar sign (DeriveRule$expression).
+      When a model attribute is accessed an underscore is used as accessor (for example Parameter_name) a child element is accessed using the dollar sign (for example DeriveRule$expression).
 The accessors can be configured in the config.

 ``` sql
 -- @XGenComment(This is the function template for all derive rules in the DWH)